 Men, we are coming into turbulent waters in the coming days due to the “alt-right” and “alt-left” movements in our country, venting their deep anger concerning the direction of our nation.
 I plead with you not to be influenced by the inflamed rhetoric, both by the participants and the media’s coverage.
 We read in Isaiah 8:12 -13, “Do not call conspiracy everything that these people call conspiracy; do not fear what they fear, and do not dread it.
 The Lord Almighty is the one you are to regard as holy, he is the one you are to fear, he is the one you to dread.”
 Another translation says, “People are saying that others make plans against them, but you should not believe them.”

-The footnote in the NIV states that verses 11-13 expresses two different understandings of history.
-“1 ) Give God the central place that only the Holy One must have, or 2) explain historical events as the result of human conspiracy, with the constant dread of the unknown that this view engenders.”
-In Mark 13 as Jesus talks about the end of the Age he exhorts us to “watch out,” “being on guard,” or be “alert” seven times.
+The footnote in the NIV states that verses 11-13 express two different understandings of history: “1 ) Give God the central place that only the Holy One must have, or 2) Explain historical events as the result of human conspiracy, with the constant dread of the unknown that this view engenders.”
+As Jesus talks about the end of the age in Mark 13, he exhorts us to “watch out,” “being on guard,” or be “alert” seven times.
 Don’t allow conspiracy talk shape your worldview.
 Here are a few suggestions to help keep you vigilant.

 Secondly, submit to the reign of Jesus’ kingdom in the earth.
 “For God in all his fullness was pleased to live in Christ, and through him God reconciled everything to himself.
 He made peace with everything in heaven and earth by mean of Christ’s blood on the cross” (Col. 1: 19-20).
 The alternative is the kingdom of darkness.
 You will be influenced by one or the other.